Zach-Pate/Become-App/README.md

     *   Travel (Rust)
     *   Work (Indigo)
     *   Other (Gray)
+*   **Opaque Event Tiles:** Event tiles are now fully opaque, giving them a more solid and visually prominent appearance on the timeline.
 *   **24-Hour Scrollable Timeline:** The main view is a vertical timeline that displays your full day's schedule.
 The time labels are now perfectly centered on their corresponding hour markers.
 *   **Visual Snap Grid:** A faint grid of 10-minute increments provides a visual guide for event placement.
 *   **Live Time Indicator:** A horizontal bar, anchored to the left edge of the screen, shows the current time and updates every minute.
 The indicator has been styled for better visibility.